koji-project/koji/docs/source/using_the_koji_build_system.rst

 .. _tuning-mock-per-tag:

-Tuning mock's behaviour per tag
+Tuning mock's behavior per tag
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Few options for mock can be configured per-tag.
 These options are stored in